HOW CAN ETZ CHAYIM BE OF HELP TO YOU DURING TIMES OF JOY AND EVEN TIMES OF SORROW?

 Journeying into Judaism—an introduction to Jewish life and learning

-In the fall of 2019 Rabbi Kliel will be offering a weekly class for those interested in pursuing the journey towards Judaism.
+In the Winter of 2021 Rabbi Kliel will be offering a weekly class for those interested in pursuing the journey towards Judaism.
 It will be an opportunity to explore Judaism.
 This course is open to those wanting to convert, however, it is only one component of the conversion process.
 The course is also open to anyone interested in learning more about the basic fundamentals of Judaism whether you are Jewish or not.
+Full Details here.